Non degeneracy of blow-up solutions of non-quantized singular Liouville-type equations and the convexity of the mean field entropy of the Onsager vortex model with singular sources: Introduction

 The proof of Theorem \ref{thm:5.2} requires careful consideration, especially in cases where $D_{\Omega}({\bf p})$ might vanish.
-This issue necessitates the assumption $-1<\beta<-\frac12$.
 Theorem \ref{thm:5.2} itself is of independent interest as it generalizes results previously established for semilinear elliptic equations with critical nonlinearity in three dimensions (\cite{druet}) and for mean field type equations when $\beta=0$ (\cite{chang-chen-lin}, \cite{BLin2}).
-In fact, by using Theorem \ref{thm:5.2} in particular we are able to provide explicit examples of domains of second kind.
 Additionally, we derive an intriguing sufficient condition for the non-existence of solutions at the critical parameter, which extends a similar result found in \cite{BLin2}, as detailed in Corollary \ref{last:thm.1}.

-At last, interestingly enough, as an application of these refined analysis and still for $-1<\beta<-\frac12$, we come up with the exact counting of the number of solutions for the mean field equation \eqref{r-equ-flat-lm} in a small supercritical region behind $8\pi(1+\beta)$, see Theorem \ref{thm:count1}.
-It is an interesting open problem to obtain a description of domains of second kind and of negative specific heat states in case $-\frac12\leq \beta<0$.
+At last, interestingly enough, as an application of these refined analysis, we come up with the exact counting of the number of solutions for the mean field equation \eqref{r-equ-flat-lm} in a small supercritical region behind $8\pi(1+\beta)$, see Theorem \ref{thm:count1}.

 Throughout the article, $B_\tau = B_\tau(0)$ will always represent a ball centered at the origin in some local isothermal coordinates $y \in B_\tau$.
 Whenever $B_\tau$ refers to such a ball centered at $0 = y(p),~p \in M$, we will denote by $\Omega(p,\tau) \subset M$ the pre-image of $B_\tau$.
 On the other hand, $B(p,\tau) \subset M$ will always refer to a geodesic ball.
 Additionally, many estimates will involve a small positive number $\epsilon_0 > 0$ and generic constant $C$, which may vary from line to line.
-Note that while the letter $\rho$ is commonly used in physics to denote density, we will use $\omega$ to represent the density starting from section \ref{sec:meansink}, where we discuss the statistical mechanics of the Onsager model with sinks.
+Note that while the letter $\rho$ is commonly used in physics to denote density, we will use $\omega$ to represent the density starting from section \ref{sec:meansink}, where we discuss the statistical mechanics of the Onsager model with singular sources.
 This choice is made because $\rho$ is already used as a parameter in equations \eqref{r-equ} and \eqref{r-equ-flat}.